mmu2023AppliedWebDevGroup4/Year3AppliedWebDesign/1_user_and_competitor_research/proposal.md

 16-30 demographic styeled language (slang/informal)

-miniaml clours used for the background ie balck, white grey yellow
+miniaml clours used for the background ie black, white, grey, yellow

 header should have a background of manchester skyline